7 Linear regression with a single predictor

 3. The correlation between temperature in F and age in weeks was \(r=-0.70\).
 If we converted the temperature to C and age to months, what would the correlation be?

-3. half as old as themselves?
+3. half as much meat as carbohydrates each year?

 1. $5,000 more than those without a graduate degree?